kalanzun/red_lenlab/build.md

 Build environment configuration in `.appveyor.yml`

-Virtual Machine Image: Visual Studio 2015
+Virtual Machine Image: Visual Studio 2019

 Note: We use the MinGW compiler of the Qt package

 Third party software download and install in `build.py`.
 The versions are defined there.

-- Qt: Latest and MinGW 7.3.0 32 bit compiler
+- Qt: 6.2.0 and MinGW 8.1.0 64 bit compiler
-- qwt: Own build from source, version 6.1.4, hard coded in `build.py`
 - libusb: Binary download from project home http://libusb.info (SourceForge), version 1.0.22, hard coded in `build.py`
-- Python: Build environment default is version 2.7.16
+- Python: Build environment default

 ### Linux